 Which incidents trigger notification?

-The new GDPR regime applies to ‘personal data breaches’.
+The requirement to notify applies to ‘personal data breaches’.
 These are defined as incidents where there is a “breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data transmitted, stored or otherwise processed”.
+All data breaches must be notified to the ICO unless it can be shown that the breach did not result in a risk to the rights and freedoms of natural persons.

 Do data processors have to notify data controllers of all breaches?

 Yes.
 The GDPR does not provide any exceptions and all reports must be made “without undue delay”.
-The European Data Protection Board is expected to provide further guidance on exemptions and the meaning of “without undue delay”.
+Ideally, any written agreement between controller and processor should specify a timeframe for the processor to notify the controller.

 Do data controllers have to notify the supervisory authority of all breaches?

 Not always.
 Data controllers must assess and record all data breaches.
 Breaches must be reported to the supervisory authority where the breach is likely to result in a risk to the rights and freedoms of an individual.
 Notifications must be made without undue delay and, where feasible, not later than 72 hours after you became aware of the breach.
-The European Data Protection Board is also expected to provide guidance on the meaning of “undue delay” in this context, and the particular circumstances in which a data controller is required to notify of a personal data breach.
+If you take longer than 72 hours you must provide reasons for the delay.

 Are there any exemptions to the requirement to communicate the breach to the data subject?